lovethedrake/prototype/README.md

 It's critically important to understand that `drake` will only work with a _local_ Docker server (`dockerd`).
-A remote Docker server will not work because `drake` mounts your project's source code into target containers and that is not possible (or at least not practical) with a remote Docker server.
+A remote Docker server will not work because `drake` mounts your project's source code into job containers and that is not possible (or at least not practical) with a remote Docker server.

 A Docker server running in a local VM via Docker for Mac or Docker for Windows